hsk81/yeoman-generator-dizmo/generators/app/templates/README.md

 * `npm run make`: Packages the dizmo as `build/<%= dizmoName %>-x.y.z.dzm` by running all required build tasks and compressing the resulting dizmo as a ZIP archive (but with a `.dzm` extension).

-* `npm run install`: Builds and installs the dizmo to the `dizmo/install-to` (see the `package.json` file) entry or the `DIZMO_INSTALL_TO` path.
-If both `install-to` *and* the `DIZMO_INSTALL_TO` environment variable are empty, then the dizmo is only built, but not installed.
+* `npm run deploy`: Builds and deploys the dizmo to the path specified by the `dizmo/path` entry (in `package.json` or in `~/.generator-dizmo/config.json`) or specified by the `DZM_PATH` environment variable.
+If neither `dizmo/path` nor `DZM_PATH` are set, then the dizmo is only built, but not deployed.

 If any of these steps should fail -- due to missing dependencies -- then please run `npm install` to have them fetched and installed locally.

 ## Watching

-You may want to automatically build and install your dizmo whenever a change is applied.
+You may want to automatically build and deploy your dizmo, whenever a change is applied.
 This is possible by running the `watch` run-script in a separate terminal:

     npm run watch

-Now, any change in the current directory (except in `build/` and `node_modules/`) will trigger an `install`, which is equivalent to manually running:
+Now, any change in the current directory (except in `build/` and `node_modules/`) will trigger a `deploy`, which is equivalent to manually running:

-    npm run install
+    npm run deploy

-The `npm run watch` run-script is *only* available, when the `dizmo:ext-coffee-script` or the `dizmo:ext-type-script` sub-generator have been used!

 ## Testing